Gatherclouds/Go-IOS-Protocol/README.md

 Although we have started to go open source on Github starting April 9th, 2018 and released certain parts of our code/repositories, please note that we have only released a portion of them at this moment.
 Since the project is still at its very early stage and some codes are related to our core technology, we have decided to go open source gradually until the launch of the main net.

-## Testnet
+## Test net

 The IOS Blockchain is not yet to be used in production.
-We have deployed a private testnet for early stage testing as planned.
-We will open the testnet to public after the official release of Janus (v0.5) by the end of Q2 2018.
-This document will be updated then with instructions for running on the public testnet.
+We have deployed a private test net for early stage testing as planned.
+We will open the test network to public after the official release of Janus (v0.5) by the end of Q2 2018.
+This document will be updated then with instructions for running on the public test net.

 ## Contribution

 Contribution of any forms is appreciated!

-Currently, our core tech team is working intensively to develop the first stable version and core blockchain structure.
+Currently, our core tech team is working intensively to develop the first stable version and core block chain structure.
 We will accept pull request after the first stable release published.

 If you have any questions, please email to team@iost.io